 And don’t forget to go out and see all the holiday lights and decorations in your area!

-We have loads of other templates for crafts and activities in our handy little e-book (in PDF format) called “200 Template Drawings – For Arts and Activities,” with 239 pages of nature patterns and templates.
+We have loads of other templates for crafts and activities in our handy e-book called “200 Template Drawings – For Arts and Activities,” with over 200 pre-drawn images of all kinds of nature patterns and templates.

 Kindle Activity Book!